AbdelStark/askeladd/README.md

 As Zero-Knowledge-Proof technology keeps evolving rapidly, it's clear that there will be a need for decentralised infrastructure to be able to generate and verify proofs in a censorship-resistant way.
 Not everythng has to live on blockchain, and Askeladd is here to help, leveraging the simplicity of Nostr.

+> **Disclaimer:** Askeladd is only a proof of concept and should not be used in a production environment.
+It's a work in progress as a showcase of the STWO prover and the Nostr protocol.

 ## Architecture

 ![Askeladd Architecture](./docs/img/askeladd-architecture.png)